colcon/colcon-clean/README.md

 ## Clean subverb arguments

+By default, this extension will provide an interactive confirmation prompt with printout list of files to be deleted.
+This dialogue can be automatically skipped, yet these deletion events can still be observed via the command's resulting colcon log file.

 - `-y`, `--yes`
   - Automatic yes to prompts

 ### Base handler arguments

+Additional arguments commonly supported for all subverbs in this extension provide options to select which base paths to clean, where they may be relocated:

 - `--base-select`
   - Select base names to clean in workspace (default: [build, install, log, test_result])